md-sourav-enosis/Multi-tenant-messaging/MultiTM/README.md

 You only need Docker and Docker Compose.
 Config is in `.env` at the project root.

-1. Start everything: First copy the .env.example and make a new file named .env, paste everything from .env.example.
+1. Start everything: First copy the .env.example and make a new file named .env & paste everything from .env.example.
 Then Enter your DB password and then run below command.

 ```bash
 docker compose up -d